Fused Glass Art Workshop, Make A Curve!

 Fused Glass Art Curve, half way…

-I quickly realised a perfect cut was not necessarily, what was going to make my tree real, and the sheer edginess of the glass enhanced its presence.
+I quickly realised a perfect cut was not necessarily what was going to make my tree real, and the sheer edginess of the glass enhanced its presence.
 The reeds and lake fell into place.
 I must at this stage point out that all the glass bits were held in place with a light covering of PVA glue.
 The glue is dabbed onto the glass block before the cut glass is placed on top.
-I also made a mental note to myself, next time bring tweezers as working with small cuts of glass is very fiddley.
+I also made a mental note to myself, next time bring tweezers as working with small cuts of glass is very fiddly.

-I decided my tree needed something more and so, apples appeared, with a sprinkle of green leaves.
+I decided my tree needed something more, and so, apples appeared, with a sprinkle of green leaves.
 Quietly pleased with the scene that unfolded before me, I even attempted some Lilly pads, but feared they may be lost once fired.
-Both Sarah’s happily came round to each of us offering help and advise.
-Time was passing by and the group happily hummed away about their work.
+Both Sarahs happily came round to each of us offering help and advise.
+Time was passing by, and the group happily hummed away about their work.

 Fused Glass Art Curve, times up!

 So here we have it, the finished product.
-My first fused glass piece. and its fab!
+My first fused glass piece.
+And it’s fab!

 2 thoughts on “Fused Glass Art Workshop, Make A Curve!”